YSU-Data-Lab/TBAT-DEXA15/README.md

 ## Acknowledgement

-Thanks to all the reviewers for your insightful review comments for this paper.
+Thanks to all the reviewers for your insightful comments for this paper.
 Your great help is essential for this work.